 While it is possible that the fish you bought was unhealthy and already destined for fish heaven – it’s much more likely that your fish’s death is because of something you did or didn’t do.

 So today, I am going to unravel the mystery of why your pet fish death.

 The number one killer of pet fish…

 It isn’t good for humans, and it definitely isn’t good for fish.

-An overly stressed fish will eventually die.
+Stress on fish eventually result in its death.
 It’s just a matter of time.
 It may take a few days or weeks – but one thing is certain, your fish’s days are numbered.

-Unfortunately, stress makes it difficult for a beginner to determine why their fish died.
+Unfortunately, stress makes it difficult for a beginner to determine why an apparently healthy fish died.

 Imagine that you come home, only to discover that every fish in your tank is dead.